ept221/8085-Assembler/README.md

 ```

 ## Expressions
 Anytime an instruction or directive requires a numerical argument, an expression can be used.
-Supported operations inside expressions include addition and and subtraction, and the location counter $ is also made available.
+Supported operations inside expressions include addition and subtraction.
+The location counter $ is also made available.
 Expressions may contain symbols, but must resolve within two passes of the assembler, and if used for directive arguments, must resolve in a single pass.
 All expressions must evaluate to a positive number.
 ```asm
 ; Example with expression resolution in one pass.
 ;***********************************************************